akka/akka-persistence-r2dbc/docs/src/main/paradox/postgres_json.md

 @@@ note

-Using [Cluster Sharding's Remember Entities](https://doc.akka.io/libraries/akka-core/current/typed/cluster-sharding.html#remembering-entities) with JSONB is not supported and will lead to improper application behavior.
+Using @extref:[Cluster Sharding's Remember Entities](akka:typed/cluster-sharding.html#remembering-entities) with JSONB is not supported and will lead to improper application behavior.

 @@@